dreamuth/Jms101/markdown/Intro.md

 messages can carry properties that can be defined and set by the JMS client.
 JMS consumers can choose to receive messages based on the values of certain headers and properties, using a special filtering mechanism called message selectors.

 ### Payload
+Object, Bytes, Streams

 ## Message persistence
+ The messages may be stored centrally (as is the case with centralized architectures) or locally, with each sending or receiving client (the solution used by decentralized architectures).
+While some vendors may still use a flat-file storage mechanism, most vendors use a database.
+Some may also use an intelligent combination of both.
+The forwarding mechanism is responsible for retrieving messages from storage and subsequently routing and delivering them.

 ## Message Filtering
+### Message Selectors
+When message selectors are used, the consumer will receive only messages that apply to the specified filter

+When a JMS consumer declares a message selector for a particular destination, the selector is applied only to messages delivered to that consumer.
+Every JMS client can have a different selector specified for each of its consumers.

 ## Message Acknowledgments